Pajeon, especially Haemul Pajeon, was always served at parties at our home when I was little.

 - Season ground beef by adding soy sauce, mirin, maesil syrup or sugar, chopped garlic and sesame oil.

-- In another bowl, make batter by mixing flour + rice flour + sweet rice flour and anchovy stock.
+- In a small bowl, whisk egg.
+In another bowl, make batter by mixing flour + rice flour + sweet rice flour and anchovy stock.
 Rice flour likes to settle to the bottom so stir it well and be sure to stir right before you use it.

 - Pour batter over green onions and minari.
 DO NOT try to cover all the green onions with the batter – you will end up adding too much batter.
 Pancake will taste doughy if you have too much batter.
 Pour about 2-3 Tbs per pancake – just enough for green onions to hold together.